Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Credential monitoring is the continuous process of scanning dark web marketplaces and stealer logs for your organization’s exposed credentials.
 Breach compilations get scanned too.
 Monitoring lets security teams force password resets before attackers can use the leaked credentials to log in.

-Stolen credentials enabled many attacks.
-Whether through phishing or credential stuffing, attackers logged in rather than breaking in.
-Third-party breaches exposed passwords too.
+Stolen credentials caused many attacks.
+Whether through phishing or credential stuffing or infostealer malware, attackers logged in rather than breaking in.
+The Snowflake campaign showed how stolen credentials from a single infostealer infection can compromise 160+ companies.
 Monitoring for compromised credentials catches exposure before exploitation.

 Detection took too long.
 The Marriott breach went undetected for four years.
 Yahoo attackers operated for three years.
 Equifax missed 76 days of data exfiltration.
 Every day of undetected access multiplies the damage.